top1944/duckuments/docs/atoms_30_learning_materials/00_template/00_intro.md

 TODO: Define new classes for:

-- 'required-reading' (must read - red color),
+- 'required-reading' (must read, hard contraint, do not proceed if violated),
-- 'suggested-reading' (best if read - orange)
+- 'suggested-reading' (best if read, weak constraint, provides extra Duckiepoints)
-- 'additional-reading' (for curious users - green)
+- 'additional-reading' (for curious users, no contraint, just a pointer)
-- 'example' (pop-up box in soothing color (blue?) similar to 'check': stop and think about this for a second).
-Keep in mind that: (a) color blind people might be confused by red/green.
-Use additional visual cue (thick/dashed/dotted boundary boxes?); (b) book could be printed in b/w only.
+- 'lets-think' (stop and think, visual interrupt, attention regainer/grabber).

 ## Example Title: PID control {#pid-example-theory-label}

+[//]: # (Start copying and pasting template from here)

 Start with a brief introduction of the discussed topic, describing its place in the bigger picture, justifying the reading constraints/guidelines below.
 Write it as if the reader knew the relevant terminology.
 For example: